senran101604/neotrix.vim/README.md

 # neotrix.vim
-💚A  nice dark colorscheme for Vim and Neovim🟥🟧🟨🟩🟫⬛⬜
+💚A  nice dark colorscheme for Vim and Neovim😃

 This colorscheme is totally not finish and I recommend using the gui of vim or nvim or add the following to your `init.vim` or `.vimrc`:
  ```vim